Star Wars Forces of Destiny

 Star Wars Forces of Destiny is a 2D animated web series by Lucasfilm Animation released through Lucasfilm's YouTube channel.
 Set across multiple eras of the Star Wars franchise, it is a collection of two- to three-minute shorts centering on female characters featured in previous Star Wars installments.
 The series premiered on July 3, 2017, beginning the daily release of a set of eight episodes; these episodes subsequently began broadcasting on Disney Channel on July 9.
-An additional eight episodes were released in Fall 2017, and the second season of eight episodes was released in 2018.
+An additional eight episodes were released in late 2017, and the second season of sixteen episodes was released in 2018.